 |See a video about definitions, types of consultants, primary goals of consultants, identifying real clients, and differences between internal and external consultants.
 From the Consultants Development Institute.|

-It is useful to know the general types of consulting services because they are often used to categorize, for example, in advertisements, catalogs of training programs and tracking statistics about consultants.
-Consultants might use roles ranging from the expert to the facilitator in any of the following categories depending on the nature of the client and focus of the consulting project.
+It is useful to know the general types of consulting services because they are often used to categorize, for example, advertisements, catalogs of training programs, and tracking statistics about consultants.
+Consultants might use roles ranging from the expert to the facilitator in any of the following categories depending on the nature of the client and the focus of the consulting project.

 Types of Services